cfan-guo/blog/content/posts/pei-10-day-overview.md

 > - Wednesday:
 >   - [Charlottetown Farmers Market (fewer vendors)](https://charlottetownfarmersmarket.com/)

-We stayed at the Hampton by Hilton for the entirety of the trip, which was near a shopping plaza in one diretion and the big COWS Creamery in the other, north of Charlottetown.
+We stayed at the Hampton by Hilton for the entirety of the trip, which was near a shopping plaza in one direction and the big COWS Creamery in the other, north of Charlottetown.
 This gave us a few meal options when we failed to find an open restaurant on our day trip, but didn't want to go all the way to Downtown Charlottetown for a sitdown meal (fast food and TV in the hotel FTW!)
 Because I wanted to be able to workout without having to find a local gym, I opted for a chain hotel rather than one of those boutique places every travel person raves about... also because I didn't have 5k to drop on just the hotel for 10 days.

 ## 10 day itinerary